Top Seven Issues For Flood Damage

 The following is a list of some of the more frequent questions which are raised when a homeowner encounters flooding and/or water damages to a home:

-Coverage Issue 1
+Coverage Issue 1: Water Damage

 Water damage because a water pipe inside the house freezes because the temperature falls below zero and the water pipe burst, allowing water to leak inside the house.
 Normally this type of water damage is covered by the homeowner’s insurance policy.
 However, some policies will not cover this type of loss if house was left unoccupied and without heat, because the insured failed to perform the necessary upkeep that would have prevented this water damage.

-Coverage Issue 2
+Coverage Issue 2: Water Leaks

 Water leaks from your backyard swimming pool, damaging your lawn and flooding your basement.
 Under most policies, the water damage to your basement and the personal property inside the basement would be covered under your policy.
 However, the damage to your lawn would not be covered because most insurance policies exclude coverage for damage to land, including the lawn on which the house is located.
 Furthermore, some policies do cover certain “named perils” such as fire, explosion, vandalism and vehicles not owned by the insured, so if your lawn was damaged by one of the “named perils”, then there would be coverage for the loss.
 Swimming pools are not usually listed as a “named peril.”
 However, if a tree falls on the swimming pool and causes the water to leak from the pool, then there would probably be coverage under the insurance policy.

-Coverage Issue 3
+Coverage Issue 3: Washing Machines

 Your washing machine overflows, flooding part of the house.
 The key issue of coverage would be whether the overflowing of water was caused by your failure to properly maintain the washing machine or did sudden accidental damage cause the water overflow.
 Whenever there is damage to the home caused by the homeowner’s failure to properly maintain the property, then this can be excluded from coverage.

-Coverage Issue 4
+Coverage Issue 4: Sewage Backup

 A sewer backs up, causing water to flood the basement of your house.
 Most insurance policies do not provide coverage for sewer backups.
 However, it usually is possible to add sewer back up coverage to your policy, which will increase the amount of premium you pay for your homeowner’s insurance.

-Coverage Issue 5
+Coverage Issue 5: Water Seepage